valkryhx/google_adk_agent/README.md

 ## 🤝 Contributing
-Welcome to Star, Fork, submit PRs to contribute new Skills or optimize Swarm scheduling algorithms!
+Welcome to ⭐, Fork, submit PRs to contribute new Skills or optimize Swarm scheduling algorithms!
 Let's explore the infinite possibilities of Agentic AI together.

 ## 📄 License
 MIT License